 Dawn serves as the Post Admissions Program Coordinator in the Graduate School.
 She assists master's students with the policies and procedures, required forms, graduation, posting degrees and thesis processing.
 She also handles the graduate faculty recommendation process and assists the Graduate Council committee.

 Justine serves as the graduate admissions program coordinator.
 She assists students and faculty throughout the application/admissions process.
 She also manages the on-leave program, assists in recruitment efforts and provides back up for the post admissions coordinator.

-Diane is a program assistant in the Office of Graduate Studies and Research.
+Diane is a fiscal specialist in the School of Graduate Studies and Research.
 She has been an employee of the university since 2002.
-She coordinates graduate student financial affairs: assistantships, financial aid, insurance, and travel awards for attending conferences and meetings.
+She coordinates graduate school financial affairs and the graduate assistantship program.

 Dr. Harper serves as the thesis editor.
 She has taught at Central for 20 years in the English department and also teaches in Computer Science and in the Douglas Honors program.
 Her job is to provide documentation and writing guidance to the graduate students and review the theses once they are completed for adherence to the thesis regulations, along with documentation, formatting, research methodology, and writing correctness.
 She completed her Ph.D. from the University of Oregon in 1996 with a focus on Victorian science and literature.

 The School of Graduate Studies and Research is now soliciting nominations for the Dale and Mary Jo CGraduate Thesis Collaboration A Great Success

 For graduate student Krista Connelly, March 16 marked the culmination of a year's worth of work whenNew In 2016 - Graduate Hooding Ceremony

 Graduating Seniors - mark your calendars!
 June 10, 2016 is the date of the first annual Graduate Stu